INCLUSION & DIVERSITY

 ASEAN & Singapore

 At Accenture, we also strive to work with others who embrace similar values of inclusion and diversity.
 By working with diverse suppliers, we not only provide equal opportunities, but also promote economic growth in diverse communities—while maintaining our standard of high-quality service.

 In 2006, we launched a mentoring program between Accenture leaders and diverse suppliers.
 This 18 month-long program provides quarterly training on topics such as business development, sales effectiveness, strategic planning, marketing, cloud computing and environmental sustainability.

-The program provides unique opportunities to help our suppliers identify challenges in running and growing their businesses, as well as to network and seek counsel from Accenture leaders.
+The program provides unique opportunities to help our supplier “protégés” identify challenges in running and growing their businesses, as well as to network and seek counsel from Accenture leaders who serve as “mentors.”